 Dog Bite Lawyer in Paterson, NJ | Cherny & Podolsky

-Cherny & Podolsky has been fighting for injured clients across New York and New Jersey since 2008.
-With over 18 years of experience and more than $45 million recovered for clients, our firm is fully licensed in New Jersey and ready to pursue the compensation you deserve.
+Our firm has been fighting for injured clients across New York and New Jersey since 2008.
+With over 18 years of experience and more than $45 million recovered for clients, our team is fully licensed in New Jersey and ready to take on every aspect of your claim.

 |